masonrogers14/speedbot/README.md

 * The *run* and *stop* buttons start and stop the workout.
 Note that the *stop* button is not a pause buttion; *that would defeat the point of the application*.
 #### Clicker Mode
 * To count with your mouse, click on the clicker.
 * To count with your keyboard, hover your mouse over the clicker so that it turns blue.
-The spaceabar and up arrow work to click up.
+The spacebar and up arrow work to click up.
 The down arrow clicks down.
 Backspace resets the clicker to zero.
 * To open the log and see split scores, either right click or use the left or right arrow keys.
 #### Settings
 * *Alternating* events will cycle through groups without rest.
 Repetitions are counted per group, and the total number of repetitions will be displayed when the event is added to your workout.